-Meet Charles Kahn
+Meet Chuck Kahn

-Until his retirement in 2013, Charles Kahn served as a Wisconsin Circuit Court Judge for 21 years.
+Until his retirement in 2013, Chuck Kahn served as a Wisconsin Circuit Court Judge for 21 years.
 He was responsible for all types of civil litigation and criminal cases.
 He presided over hundreds of jury trials and has ruled on thousands of legal questions involving cases on a wide range of subjects.

 These include: products liability, medical and legal malpractice, real estate disputes, securities fraud, family conflict, business breakups, contract breaches, employment terms, debt collection, personal and commercial foreclosure, insolvency, insurance coverage issues, environmental regulation, accident and injury liability and almost every other matter imaginable.